developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 ---

 ## Overview
-Zebra Device Tracker is a role-based solution in which administrators and managers have additional features and functionality.
+Zebra Device Tracker is a role-based solution in which administrators and managers possess additional features and functionality.

 ## Administrator/Manager Login
-Administrators and Managers are required to login to view and perform actions.
+Administrators and managers are required to login to view and perform actions based on their respective role.
+Zebra Device Tracker supports a single session for each user login and does not support multiple login sessions.
+If an admin/manager logs in to multiple browser sessions or devices using the same user login, the login sessions are automatically terminated after a period of time.

 To login as administrator or manager:
 1. Launch the Zebra Device Tracker app.